Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/servicebus/service-bus/samples) directory for detailed examples on how to use this library to send and receive messages to/from [Service Bus Queues, Topics and Subscriptions](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview).

+## Contributing

+If you'd like to contribute to this library, please read the the [contributing guide](../../../CONTRIBUTING.md) to learn more about how to build and test the code.

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-js/sdk/servicebus/service-bus/README.png)